Recent software enhancements are shown in red.

 - Set Google Docs as the default document editor for all CRM users—Salsa CRM gives each user the ability to configure their word processing options for themselves.
 However, CRM system administrators can use this setting to set Google Docs as the word processor of choice for all users at once.
 This setting locks the word processing option for all users.
 This setting is the only way to turn off global Google Docs usage as well.

-Configure Salsa CRM to send emails.
+These settings configure Salsa CRM to send emails on behalf of your organization.
 Send emailed donation acknowledgments from an individual donation or send the whole Batch at once.
-Initiate an email directly from a constituent record and continue the conversation in your inbox.
+Initiate an email directly from a constituent record and continue the conversation in your email program's inbox.

-Salsa CRM sends emails via the simple mail transport protocol (SMTP).
-The email message originates from the Salsa CRM server and is relayed through the customer's mail server.
+Salsa CRM sends emails via the simple mail transfer protocol (SMTP).
+The email message originates from the Salsa CRM server and is relayed through the customer's mail server, then out to the recipient.
 The IP address of the Salsa CRM server is available on request if needed.

 Salsa CRM requires that SMTP-authentication is to be used on the email submission.
 STARTTLS encryption and SMTP over SSL are supported.
 While SMTPS is recommended, it's not a requirement, and plain text email, generally using port 25, can be used if desired.